EnlilSawa/invo-desk/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Add your environment variables in the Vercel dashboard
+3. Deploy!

-4. Deploy!
+The application works immediately without any environment variables.

 ### Other Platforms